 Wet Underfloor Heating: UK Installation & Costs

-Wet underfloor heating circulates warm water through pipes embedded in floor screed, powered by gas boiler or heat pump.
+Wet underfloor heating circulates warm water through pipes embedded in floor screed or a dry board system, powered by a gas boiler or heat pump, and is the standard choice for whole-house heating.

 How wet UFH works